-ACS Publications launched a new journal that will publish high-quality, innovative research across the broad spectrum of pharmacology, biochemistry, and experimental medicine.
+ACS Publications launched a new journal that will publish high-quality, innovative research across the broad spectrum of biological sciences.
 ACS Pharmacology & Translational Science broadens the scope of the ACS Publications portfolio of journals to make room to publish more exceptional research in this important, rapidly-expanding area of study.

 The journal’s Editor-in-Chief is Patrick M. Sexton, Ph.D., Theme Leader, Drug Discovery Biology, as well as Professor of Pharmacology and National Health and Medical Research Council (NHMRC) Principal Research Fellow at the Monash Institute of Pharmaceutical Sciences, Monash University.
 It will publish its first issue in the third quarter of this year.